Yu Menglong: Death

 On 11 September 2025, reports circulated on Chinese social media that a man suspected to be Yu had fallen to his death in a residential community in Chaoyang, Beijing earlier that morning.
 The community's property management later confirmed that a fatal fall had occurred.
 At 6:44 p.m. the same day, Yu's studio, which had been deregistered in July 2025, issued a statement confirming his death and noting that police had ruled out criminal involvement.
 Authorities ruled that the death was accidental due to intoxication.

 Doubts and conspiracy theories regarding Yu's death spread online.
 On 16 September, the studio released a second statement in the name of Yu's mother, who was not present at the scene, stating that Yu "accidentally fell to his death after drinking."
 She added, "I hope everyone will view this incident rationally and stop speculating."
-On 21 September, the Chaoyang branch of the Beijing Public Security Bureau issued a bulletin declaring that three principal rumour-mongers over Yu's death had been placed under compulsory measures by the authorities.
+On 21 September, the Chaoyang branch of the Beijing Public Security Bureau issued an official bulletin regarding an incident involving Yu.
+The investigation confirmed that Yu had accidentally fallen after consuming alcohol, ruling out the possibility of a criminal case.
+The authorities also emphasized that the online spread of rumors would be investigated in accordance with the law, noting that three principal rumor-mongers had already been placed under compulsory measures.

 On 24 September, as part of a crackdown following Yu's death, Weibo announced that it had removed more than 100,000 pieces of prohibited content, suspended or closed over 1,000 accounts, and disabled the comment function for more than 15,000 accounts.

-Reported on 25 September, Yu's mother allegedly published a letter stating his death was "not accidental, but instead the result of someone's deliberate intent to harm", and that there was a cover up.
 Fan Shiqi, one of the artists who allegedly had attended the drinking party before Yu's death, faced backlash over the allegations.
 Promotional materials of an unreleased drama in which Fan played a minor role was removed and his concert in Chengdu reportedly only sold 15 tickets.
 Fan retained counsel to file lawsuit over the allegations.